SamueleNonino/my-noteapp/README.md

 ![](my-screen.png)

-On each note there is a toolbar that allows you to -add an image
+On each note there is a toolbar that allows you to\n -add an image\n
--change color
+-change color\n
--save the note
+-save the note\n
--delete the note
+-delete the note\n